Measuring Health Preference

 - Time tradeoff (TTO)

-A key distinction between the methods is the how they handle risk.
+A key distinction between the methods is how they handle risk.
 The Standard Gamble makes the respondent consider the risk of death.
 The Time Tradeoff method asks the person to consider a tradeoff with years of life.
 Some say that the TTO is cognitively easier to understand than SG, although the jury is still out on this.
-Usually the SG and TTO methods require interview administration, although a lot work is being done to use computer and Internet administration.
-Given the logisitical complexities, many people turn to the rating scales.
-The rating scales, however, do not require people to consider risk.
-There is a controversy over the importance of including risk (See Gold et al, 1996, p 118).
+The preferred mode of administration for SG and TTO methods is via in-person interviews, but a lot of work is being done to develop and test computer and Internet administration methods (Lipman, 2021).
+Given the logistical complexities, many people turn to the rating scales.
+Rating scales, however, do not require people to consider risk.
+There is a controversy over how important it is to factor risk into the valuation of health states (See Gold et al, 1996, p 118).

 It is also important to note that these methods usually yield different utility weights.
 This has led some people to use multiple methods.